microsoft/botbuilder-tools/packages/Ludown/docs/lu-file-format.md

 $PREBUILT:datetimeV2
 ```

-**Note:** Not all prebuilt entity types are available across all locales.
-See [here](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-reference-prebuilt-entities) for prebuilt entity support by locale.

-### List entity
-You can define [List](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-quickstart-intent-and-list-entity) entities using the following notation:
+You can describe list entities using the following notation:
 $listEntity:\<normalized-value\>=
     - \<synonym1\>
     - \<synonym2\>